 This application has requested and is expected to be eligible for a Class B (86.24%) waiver of the City-wide DCL in accordance with the Vancouver Development Cost Levy By-law.
-The application is therefore subject to the maximum average starting rents and unit sizes by unit type applicable to "class B for-profit affordable rental housing" as per the By-law, if applicable and as may be amended from time to time.
+The application is therefore subject to maximum average starting rents applicable to "class B for-profit affordable rental housing" as per the By-law, if applicable and as may be amended from time to time.
 These requirements will be secured by a Housing Agreement, and compliance will be assessed through the development permit stage to occupancy permit issuance.

-Based on the rates in effect as of September 30, 2022, it is estimated that the project will pay DCLs of \$1,489,080 should it achieve the maximum of 2.20 FSR.
-The value of the anticipated City-wide DCL waiver is estimated at \$1,754,762.
+Based on the rates in effect as of September 30, 2023, it is estimated that the project will pay DCLs of \$786,747 should it achieve the maximum of 2.20 FSR.
+The value of the anticipated City-wide waiver is estimated at \$887,803.